-The reading scheme we use is an eclectic mix of resources that allows children to develop independence.
-All books are levelled and banded to allow children to take responsibility for choosing their own variety of texts.
+The reading scheme we use is a carefully chosen selection of books that are fully decodable and matched to our phonics scheme.
+All books are labelled according to the phonics phase they support.
 Initially, children will share picture books where they can develop an understanding of how a text can unfold.
 Following on from this, they will read a selection of books to promote phonological awareness.
 As their reading confidence grows children will select their own books.
 By reading regularly with your child at home you will help them to develop the skills they learn at school and you will be able to enjoy watching their fluency flourish.

 The regular teaching and learning of phonics allows children to decode words more readily and this has a significant impact on reading fluency.
-To maximise success in your child’s development they will participate in group phonic sessions daily and will be taught the specific phase they are working at.
-To achieve this, all children in class one and two are grouped simultaneously to support their individual phonic development.
-We follow the Letters and Sounds strategy, working through phases one to six and we support this using the jolly phonics mnemonic scheme.
-If you would like to support your child at home with their phonics, look at the document linked below which will explain the phases in more detail.
+To maximise success in your child’s development they will participate in whole class phonic sessions daily and will be taught the specific phase they are working at.
+If you would like to support your child at home with their phonics, look at the document links below which will explain the phases in more detail.